Callum Stretch

-Callum Blu Stretch (born September 18, 1999) is a footballer who plays as a defender for USL League One club South Georgia Tormenta FC.
-Born in Los Angeles, California, he has represented the US U18 and U20's national football team and Puerto Rico national team.
+Callum Blu Stretch (born September 18, 1999) is a footballer who plays as a defender for USL Championship club Las Vegas Lights FC.
+Born in the continental United States, he plays for the Puerto Rico national team.

 He became the youngest American-born player to sign with an English club when he joined Aston Villa in 2015 at age 15.
 Prior to joining Aston Villa, Stretch spent a season with the LA Galaxy Academy.
+Born in Los Angeles, California, he has represented the US U18 and U20's national football team and Puerto Rico national team.

 College career

 At the University of Denver, Stretch started all 42 matches in two seasons, named Summit League Newcomer of the Year in 2018, two-time All- Summit League Top Performer, No. 2 in the Top-Drawer Mid-season Freshmen Top 100 in 2018, 2019 Summit League All-Tournament Team, Summit Academic All-League Team, tallied one goal at Purdue Fort Wayne and had 12 assists.

 In his first year at Loyola Marymount University, Stretch played in all 17 matches, starting 16 and recording one assist on the season.
 In his second year for the Lions, Stretch played in 16 games and tallied one goal against the Seattle Redhawks.